soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 1. Because the two types are complex, we check that they are both functions, and match their inputs and outputs: `String` with `b`, and `Structure` with `c`.
-2. because `b` is a *type variable*, we mark it down somewhere that it should be equivalent to `String`. we write `b ~ String` (we use `~` to denote equivalence)
+2. Because `b` is a *type variable*, we mark down somewhere that `b` should be equivalent to `String`.
+   We write `b ~ String` (we use `~` to denote equivalence).
 3. We match `Structure` and `c`, same as before, we write down that `c ~ Structure`.

 No problem so far, lets try matching `String -> String` with `a -> b`:

 1. The two types are complex, we see that both are functions so we match their inputs and outputs.
 2. Matching `String` with `a` - we write down that `a ~ String`.
-3. Matching `String` with `b` - we remember that we have already wrote about `b` - looking back we see that we already noted that `b ~ String`.
-We need to replace `b` with the type that we wrote down before and check it against this type.
-Fortunately, the type is this equation is also `String`, so matching `String` with `String` works and they type-check.
+3. Matching `String` with `b` - we remember that we have already written about `b` - looking back we see that we already noted that `b ~ String`.
+   We need to replace `b` with the type that we wrote down before and check it against this type, so we match `String` with `String` which, fortunately, type-check because they are the same.

 So far so good.
 We've type-checked the expression and discovered the following things about the type variables in it: